tibue99/cookie-api/README.md

 ## ⚡ OpenAPI Docs
 If you want to use the API without this wrapper, you can find the OpenAPI docs [here](https://api.cookieapp.me/docs).

-## 🗿 Models
-The models are automatically generated using the OpenAPI spec:
+The models in this package are automatically generated using the OpenAPI spec:
 ```
 python cookie/_internal/model_generator.py
 ```